zer2/fantasy-basketball-optimizer/dynamic_explanation.md

 ## 2. Calculating H-score based on $p$ and $j$

-Deriving the required function involves several steps, from defining the ultimate objective to modeling the effect of $j$
+Deriving the required function involves several steps

 ### 2a.
 Defining the objective function